Home

 2009, May.
 The three floating islands.
 Barney's Island on the right.

-The photo guy cleaned off the goose fertilizer before he took the photo.
+2009, May The photo guy cleaned off the goose fertilizer before he took the photo.

 A couple of Violet Greenback Swallows wisely nested inside Barney again this year.
 Their doorway is above the top button of Barney's shirt.
 Barney likes little birds.
 This is a five feather dicky bird suite.